 During the procedure, you might feel a scratching sensation on your skin.
 In addition, some patients feel discomfort when the needles reach near their bones.
 Deep microneedling might cause some slight bleeding.

-The microneedling procedure can take 45 minutes to a few hours, depending on the area being treated.
+The microneedling procedure can take 30 minutes to an hour, depending on the area being treated.

 What to Expect After the Microneedling Process